sqlxpert/lights-off-aws/README.md

 You can use the `sched-backup` tag with minimal setup if you work in a small number of regions and/or AWS accounts.
-Use the AWS Console to view the [list of AWS Backup vaults](https://console.aws.amazon.com/backup/home#/backupvaults) at least one time in each AWS account and region.
-Make at least one backup in each AWS account (AWS Backup &rarr; My account &rarr; Dashboard &rarr;
+Use the AWS Console to view the [list of AWS Backup vaults](https://console.aws.amazon.com/backup/home#/backupvaults) one time in each AWS account and region.
+Make one backup in each AWS account (AWS Backup &rarr; My account &rarr; Dashboard &rarr; On-demand backup).
-On-demand backup).
 If you use _custom_ KMS keys, they must be in the same AWS account as the disks and databases encrypted with them.

 <details>
   <summary>If you work across many regions and/or AWS accounts...</summary>